-Of course, there are free tests but I can't really recommend them because they are not necessarily accurate.
+There are free tests but I can't really recommend them because they are not necessarily accurate.
 The Enneagram Institute has a short free 36 question test.
 EI also offers a full-length 144 question test for $10.
-I understand if you don't want to pay for the in-depth test but those results will be more reliable.
+I've also heard good things about the app EnneaApp.

 Lastly, there are Enneagram flashcards.
 I about swooned with joy when my counselor used these.
 (They confirmed I'm a 4.)
 I was so impressed, I decided to get my own set so I can help family and friends figure out their type.
 There are quite a few different sorts you can do, with either yourself or someone else.
-These are for the true Enneagram geek.
+This is what I use in a typing session.

 Now You Know Your Type...